mendix/docs/content/appstore/widgets/range-slider.md

 title: "Range Slider"
 category: "Widgets"
 description: "Describes the configuration and usage of the Range Slider widget, which is available in the Mendix App Store."
-tags: ["app store", "app store component", "widget", "range slider"]
+tags: ["app store", "app store component", "widget", "range slider", "platform support"]
 draft: true
 ---